naitsirkelo/FYMI/README.md

 This feature is implemented using the Slack application with custom slash, "/", commands, usable from any phone, tablet or browser.

-## Future updates
-* The application is currently only available on a private Slack channel, but will in the future be open for any Slack user to install to their channel.
-* Implementation of MongoDB to allow users to see a log of previously searched titles, and create their own list of watched movies and series.
-* Allow user to specify what kind of information that will be returned to a given Slack channel.

 ## Assumptions
 Every call to the created API will utilize the same user key provided by the OMDb API structure, which allows 1000 requests every 24 hours.